-The local superintendent and the school principal shall consider prohibiting a student who is arrested for reportable offense involving rape or sexual offenses from attending the same school or riding the same school bus as the alleged victim of the reportable offense.
-The student who is convicted of or adjudicated delinquent for rape or sexual offense may not attend the same school or ride the same bus as the victim.
+- a.
+In accordance with State law and regulations, the Superintendent and the principal shall consider prohibiting a student who is arrested for a reportable offense involving rape or a sexual offense from attending the same school or riding on the same bus as the alleged victim if it is necessary or appropriate to protect the physical or psychological well-being of the alleged victim. - b.
+If a student is arrested for a reportable offense involving rape or sexual offense and is convicted or adjudicated delinquent for the rape or sexual offense, the student may not attend the same school or ride on the same school bus as the victim. - c.
+GCPS will also follow policy and procedure JLIG Registered Student Sex Offenders Entry Onto School Property